Frequently asked questions

 Once these limits are reached, the system purges historic data, completely deleting them from the directories.
 Deleting unnecessary data helps free up disk space, which encourages improved system performance.

 By default, the PRTG Hosted Monitor user interface is only accessible via a secured HTTPS connection.
 On an operating system level, Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.

 The remote probe continues its monitoring and stores the results.
 Once the internet connection is re-established, cached data is sent to PRTG Hosted Monitor and written to the database.
 For details, see the PRTG manual on remote probes.
-Of course, without an internet connection, you will not be able to reach the web interface of your PRTG Hosted Monitor.
+Of course, without an internet connection, you will not be able to reach the user interface of PRTG Hosted Monitor.

-Your PRTG Hosted Monitor will instantly alert you as configured.
+PRTG Hosted Monitor will instantly alert you as configured.
 Available notification methods are push notifications or email, for example.
 In order to receive these notifications, please make sure your receiving device is connected to the internet.

 There's no need for redundant monitoring with PRTG Hosted Monitor.
 We have built our service so that it frequently saves backups of the configuration file.
-Should a instance crash, we simply restart your instance for you and automatically roll out the latest backup.
+Should an instance crash, we simply restart your instance for you and automatically roll out the latest backup.
 The latest backup will not be older than one hour.

 PRTG Hosted Monitor uses SendGrid for sending email notifications.
 These settings are preconfigured and cannot be changed to some other SMTP server.
 Emails sent by PRTG Hosted Monitor can originate from the following IPs: